Agriculture

 Water discharges from agricultural operations in California include irrigation runoff, flows from tile drains, and storm water runoff.
 These discharges can affect water quality by transporting pollutants, including pesticides, sediment, nutrients, salts (including selenium and boron), pathogens, and heavy metals, from cultivated fields into surface waters.
 Many surface water bodies are impaired because of pollutants from agricultural sources.
 Groundwater bodies have suffered pesticide, nitrate, and salt contamination.

 To prevent agricultural discharges from impairing the waters that receive these discharges, the Irrigated Lands Regulatory Program (ILRP) regulates discharges from irrigated agricultural lands.
-This is done by issuing waste discharge requirements (WDRs) or conditional waivers of WDRs (Orders) to growers.
-These Orders contain conditions requiring water quality monitoring of receiving waters and corrective actions when impairments are found.
-The number of acres of agricultural land enrolled in the ILRP is about six million acres.
-The number of growers enrolled is approximately 40,000.
+This is done by issuing waste discharge requirements (WDRs) or conditional waivers of WDRs (Waivers) to growers (WDRs and Waivers collectively referred to as Orders).
+Due to regional diversity of farm practices, hydrogeology, and other factors, each Regional Water Quality Control Board adopts their own Orders to protect water quality from agricultural practices.
+Over 50,000 farm operations with over six million acres are enrolled in the ILRP.
+Up-to-date and historic enrollment data can be found on the ILRP performance report webpage.

-For more information on the ILRP, view About the Irrigated Lands Regulatory Program.
+For more information on the Program, view the ILRP overview document.

 Irrigated Lands Regulatory Program across California

-Region Year First Implemented Estimated Acres of Agriculture Primary Commodities
+Region Year First Implemened Estimated Acres of Agriculure Primary Commodities

-North Coast Region Pending 270,000 Grapes, lily bulbs, potatoes, alfalfa
+North Cast Region Pending 270,000 Wine grapes, lily bulbs

 San Diego Region 2017 70,000 Nursery, cut flowers, avocado, citrus, nuts